Transfer Credit Calculation and Evaluation

 - Even though general credit may be granted, not all course work will necessarily be used for graduation requirements in degree plans.

 - When processing transfer credit for repeated courses, Texas A&M University-Kingsville will take the most recent credit and grade, not the highest grade earned.

 - The university permits students to transfer lower division (freshman and sophomore) courses from a community college as long as the coursework is academic in nature, not technical or workforce.
 No work taken at a community college can be transferred as an upper-division (junior or senior) level course.

-- The transfer course work grade point average is based on all transferred course and will be counted toward the overall GPA.
-Transfer grades cannot be used to raise institutional the grade point average at Texas A&M University-Kingsville.
+- The transfer course work grade point average is based on all transferred courses and will be counted toward the overall GPA.
+Transfer grades cannot be used to raise the institutional grade point average at Texas A&M University-Kingsville.

 - Work brought in after the initial enrollment will not be used to replace previously completed Texas A&M University-Kingsville courses.